 Is the outcome of interest different to that in registration randomised controlled trials?

-This section will take you through the difference between efficacy and relative effectiveness with respect to the outcome (table 1 below) and reasons why they may be different.
-It will then outline possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
-The page will conclude with links to a number of methods that can be used to further explore potential effectiveness issues for a medicine related to the outcome.
+This page takes you through the difference between efficacy and relative effectiveness with respect to the outcome (table 1 below), and reasons why they may be different.
+It then outlines possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
+The page concludes with links to different methods that can be used to further explore potential effectiveness issues for a medicine related to the outcome.

 Table 1.
 Difference between efficacy and relative effectiveness with a focus on the outcome

 The change in a key clinical measurea compared to placebo in a cohort of well-defined patients under a standardised care protocol.

 The change in a variety of endpoints of interest to patients and providers compared to the usual care provided in the population of patients identified as eligible for treatment by clinicians, under the conditions for normal care in the healthcare system, subject to free and variable clinician and patient behaviour.

 |aThere are good reasons for choice of outcome measure in the RCT (following rules set by regulatory agencies): feasibility/time required, some outcomes may be confounded by RCT design, there may be no single global acceptable measure|

 Why is the outcome of interest different?

 Clinicians decide which treatment to offer, taking into account the clinical characteristics, prognosis, circumstances and preferences of the individual patient.
 They operate in a health system offering guidelines and constraints on care and may be incentivised to maximise certain outcome metrics.
 They may not have access to state-of-the-art technology to measure all clinical markers.